deep91097/deep91097/README.md

 - 🤝 I’m looking for help with [As of now no help is required](yet to be published)

-- 👨‍💻 All of my projects are available at [Projects are public but i regularly update them on linkdin hence you can see my all prjects there](Projects are public but i regularly update them on linkdin hence you can see my all prjects there)
+- 👨‍💻 All of my projects are available at [Projects are not public but i regularly update them on linkdin hence you can see my all prjects there](Projects are not public but i regularly update them on linkdin hence you can see my all prjects there)

 - 📝 I regularly write articles on [Linkdin](Linkdin)